Back when trains were first connecting America’s coasts, a railroad worker’s watch would be worn through some tough conditions.

 The Elinvar metal alloy set out to help protect watches from those conditions.

-Introduced as the 922 Elinvar watch movement, the device differs from the 992 movement by replacing the conventional steel hairspring with a monometallic balance wheel and an Elinvar hairspring.
+Introduced as the 922 Elinvar Watch Movement, the device differs from the 992 Movement by replacing the conventional steel hairspring with a mono-metallic balance wheel and an Elinvar hairspring.

 The time error can be made up by using a bimetallic balance to help a watch keep steady time when heated up or cooled down.

-Because it was made from nickel-steel alloys, it was rust-proof, something steel hairsprings did not have the benefit of being.
-Watches with the Elinvar also helps against magnetization.
+Because it was made from nickel-steel alloys, it was rust-proof, something other steel hairsprings did not have the benefit of being.
+Watches with the Elinvar also help against magnetization.

 In short, the 922 Elinvar eliminates time changes stemming from damaged mainsprings to keep the watch maintained to its factory standards.